Auto ISO and bird photography

 Configuring the OM-1 for birds

-Configure Subject Tracking, Bird mode
+Configure Subject Detection, Bird mode

 This part of the configuration is straightforward.
 In the Menu, AF → 2.
-AF → Subject Detection, select the bird icon.
-Click OK.
+AF → Subject Detection → select the bird icon → click OK.

 This configuration charges the way the focus area is displayed on the rear screen or viewfinder.
 When Subject Detection if off, all the AF points currently in focus are framed in small green squares.
 When Subject detection is on, when a subject of the appropriate type is recognized, it becomes enclosed in a large white frame.

 To additionally display a smaller white frame around the closer eye of the subject, turn on the Menu, AF → 2.
-AFEye Detection Frame setting.
+AF → Eye Detection Frame setting.
 It helps me to know that the subject detection algorithm has identified the eye, because in this case it gives to the eye the highest AF priority.
 In virtually all cases, you want the eye of your bird subject to be in focus, even when the whole subject cannot be completely in focus.

-I tested Subject Tracking with stationary or swimming birds with the Olympus 300 mm f/4 Pro and the Olympus MC-20 2x focal length multiplier, and found that this feature dramatically increases the number of keepers even in difficult light conditions.
-A situation when Subject Tracking in bird mode is problematic is when shooting single pictures (not sequences) in C-AF mode with multiple birds present in the frame, e.g. a group of swimming ducks or geese with moving individuals at slightly different distances from the camera.
-In these conditions, the subject is not tracked from shot to shot, and at each manual shutter tripping the Subject Tracking algorithm randomly chooses a bird (often not the same bird it had focused on in the preceding shot) and refocuses on it.
+I tested Subject Detection with stationary or swimming birds with the Olympus 300 mm f/4 Pro and the Olympus MC-20 2x focal length multiplier, and found that this feature dramatically increases the number of keepers even in difficult light conditions.
+A situation when Subject Detection in bird mode is problematic is when shooting single pictures (not sequences) in C-AF mode with multiple birds present in the frame, e.g. a group of swimming ducks or geese with moving individuals at slightly different distances from the camera.
+In these conditions, the subject is not tracked from shot to shot, and at each manual shutter tripping the Subject Detection algorithm randomly chooses a bird (often not the same bird it had focused on in the preceding shot) and refocuses on it.
 Apparently, minor differences in head orientation and visibility of the eyes make the algorithm decide that it is better to choose another bird.

 The easiest solution is of course shooting a sequence in C-AF, which ensures that the subject is followed from frame to frame (unless the tracking algorithm "loses" it, e.g. because the subject passes behind an obstacle or turns in such a way as to become unrecognizable - most often because its eyes are no longer visible).
 Once back in the studio, you will then need to select the best shots out of each sequence.
 SD cards are cheap these days, and the OM-1 RAM picture buffer is large enough to contain several shots (I found mentions of 1.8 GB).
 I typically save only JPGs instead of RAW, do not find shooting more than 5-10 fps particularly useful, and the OM-1 battery seems to last forever (over 2,000-3,000 shots in silent mode).
 Perhaps the electronic shutter uses far less energy than the electromechanical one.

 For some reason, the second and/or third shot in each sequence seem to be the ones with focus most often perfectly nailed.
-I guess what I am seeing is the subject tracking algorithm using some of the information from the first recorded image of each sequence to predictively refine the AF before the following shot.
+I guess what I am seeing is the subject detection algorithm using some of the information from the first recorded image of each sequence to predictively refine the AF before the following shot.
 If so, this is one more reason for shooting short sequences instead of individual images.

 Configure the AF area